garden-io/garden/docs/reference/module-types/container.md

     #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode:
+      # The working port of the local application.
+      localPort:

       # The command to run the local application.
 If not present, then the local application should be started
       # manually.
       command:

+      # Specifies restarting policy for the local application.
+By default, the local application will be restarting
+      # infinitely with 1000ms between attempts.
+      restart:
+        # Delay in milliseconds between the local application restart attempts.
+The default value is 1000ms.
+        delayMsec: 1000

-      # The working port of the local application.
+        # Max number of the local application restarts.
+Unlimited by default.
-      localPort:
+        max: .inf

     # List of ingress endpoints that the service exposes.
     ingresses: